-External routers supporting the SW-P-08 protocol can also have access to Hydra patchbays enabling 3rd party control over console patching.
+External routers supporting the SW-P-08 protocol can also have access to Hydra2 patchbays enabling 3rd party control over console patching.

-Hydra patchbays are created from the H2O user interface.
-See the H2O user quide for more information.
+Hydra2 patchbays are created from the H2O user interface.
+See the H2O user guide for more information.

-Once created, Hydra patchbays are available for patching, they appear 'online' within the Hydra Options>Edit Network screen of Main Application from where they can be added to the console's Required List for use in port patching.
+Once created, Hydra2 patchbays are available for patching, they appear 'online' in the >Hydra2 Settings>Edit Network screen of main application from where they can be added to the console's Required List for use in port patching.